zhenghan3/Stock-Prediction-and-Quantitative-Analysis-Based-on-Machine-Learning-Method/README.md

-The project composed of report and codes.
+The project composed of report (report.pdf) and codes.

 ## Abstract